7th MACSMIN 2026: Mathematics and Computer Science for Materials Innovation

 - Invited speakers (in alphabetical order)

-- Simon Billinge (University of California Santa Barbara, US)
+- Simon Billinge (Materials Science, University of California Santa Barbara, US)

-- Pavel Buividovich (Mathematics, University of Liverpool, UK)
+- Pavel Buividovich (Mathematical Sciences, University of Liverpool, UK)

-- Richard Catlow FRS (University College London, UK)
+- Richard Catlow FRS (Materials Science, University College London, UK)

-- Daniel Colquitt (Mathematics, University of Liverpool, UK)
+- Daniel Colquitt (Mathematical Sciences, University of Liverpool, UK)

 - Wolfgang Hornfeck (Institute of Physics, Czech Academy of Sciences)

-- Greg McColm (University of South Florida, US)
+- Greg McColm (Crystallography, University of South Florida, US)

 - Alessandro Troisi (Chemistry, University of Liverpool, UK)

-- Talks on advances in Geometric Data Science will be given by Daniel Widdowson, Olga Anosova, Yury Elkin, Ziqiu Jiang, Surya Majumder, and Vitaliy Kurlin.
+- Talks on advances in Geometric Data Science will be given by Daniel Widdowson, Olga Anosova, Yury Elkin, Ziqiu Jiang, Surya Majumder, Jack Gallimore, and Vitaliy Kurlin.

 - All talks will be aimed for a broad audience of scientists including PhD students and postdocs.